 This is an Alta lookalike that is specifically designed for kids 8 and older.
 The showerproof device automatically tracks steps, active minutes, sleep and provides encouragement to be active.
 It has up to 5 days of battery life and comes in two vibrant colours.

 Because it has an OLED tap display, your kid can see their progress in real time.
 The tracker dishes out rewards for moving with celebratory messages and fun, collectible badges.
-And, if you have a Fitbit yourself you can promote a bit of friendly family competition.

 Zip is Fitbit’s cheapest fitness tracker, essentially a pedometer.
 And lets face it, kids break stuff so your are not going to want to splash out lots of cash on something that may get damaged a few months down the line.